Skip to main content

 Favorites to win NASCAR Cup Series Championship

-We said last week that Byron's +575 odds at BetMGM might be the best we see all season.
-His price is even shorter now after another win, and I don't expect that to reverse course before the NASCAR playoffs.
+We said before his win at Martinsville that Byron's +575 odds might be the best we see all season.
+His price is even shorter now, and I don't expect that to reverse course before the NASCAR playoffs.

 Larson has been the fastest driver in the field since breaking onto the scene with 10 wins and his first Cup Series title in 2021.
-Anything can happen in the playoff era, but you can expect Larson to be among the final drivers in the field.
+Anything can happen in the playoff era, but you can expect Larson to be among the final drivers.

 We've been banging the drum on Gibbs' long-shot odds all season long, including when he was dealing at 28/1 way back in February.
-His price has been slashed since then, but these odds at Caesars are still a relative bargain for arguably the best young driver in the field.
+His price has been slashed since then, but these odds at BetMGM are still a relative bargain for arguably the most talented youngster in the Cup Series.

-Gibbs has proven to be one of the circuit's best after only two seasons in the Cup series, with three top-five finishes and five top-10s through the first eight races of the campaign.
-He's also led the fourth-most laps (195) and has finished in the top three twice over his last five races - both tying his career best.
+Gibbs has proven to be one of the circuit's best after only two seasons in the Cup series, with three top-five finishes and six top-10 results through the first 11 races of the campaign - both of which rank in the top 10.
+He's also led the fourth-most laps (201) and has finished in the top 20 in every race except for Talladega (22nd).

 Embed content 7UkG4yMvLYY image